OtavioHenrique/otaviovaladares.com/_posts/2018-09-10-logic-programming-new-way-of-thinking.md

 The logic component is the definition of the problem while the control is more like the way to get the solution, the rules.

-We can define a logic programming algorithm by the fallowing formula:
+We can define a logic programming algorithm by the following formula:

 *Algorithm = Logic + Control*